Michael Colivet: Remembrance

 Colivet was buried at Mount Jerome Cemetery in 1955.
 Many TDs were in attendance at his funeral including Éamon de Valera, Donogh O'Malley, Dan Breen and John Joe Sheehy.
 As reported in the Limerick Leader, a number of his close friends were killed in the struggle for independence, including George Clancy and Michael O'Callaghan.
-His first wife died while he was imprisoned on Spike Island; he was denied release to attend the funeral.
+His first wife died while he was imprisoned on Spike Island, County Cork; he was denied release to attend the funeral.
 The paper also reported that Colivet fought on the Republican side during the Civil War, but "at no time did he entertain a feeling of bitterness to those who differed from him, and nothing caused him more sadness than the sundering of the grand bond of Irish unity".

 Colivet Drive in Limerick city is named in his honour.
 In 2009, his son, Brian Colivet, donated Michael Colivet's volunteer uniform, and a number of other artefacts (including de Valera's shaving mug from Lincoln prison) to the Limerick City Museum in Limerick city.